Diwali: Recipes for This Auspicious Occasion

 These are fried milk dumplings that are very spongy.
 They are put into rosewater and saffron syrup.

-These are paneer cheese dumplings that are served when soaked in sweet and creamy sauce.
+These are paneer cheese dumplings that are served when soaked in a sweet and creamy sauce.

 These are similar to funnel cakes.
 After soaking in saffron sauce, they are dried to give a crispy taste.